CHAPTER 77 BWV 120a Herr Gott, Beherrscher aller Dinge

 Here again, Bach makes a number of adjustments to the vocal lines, seeking a more cohesive texture and omitting the second bar.
 It should not be thought that these changes would have been made lightly; the chopping out of even a few bars and the alterations of the vocal parts (which sometimes requires changes in the continuo line) would have necessitated a re-copying of the individual parts for the later performance.
 This is a perfect example of a master craftsman whose attitude was never 'it will do!'
 If he saw the possibility of improvements, whether to suit new texts, circumstances, or simply because they made superior music, he made them happen.

-The brass, fanfare-like figurations were presumably inspired by the original text (movement 2 of C 120) a paean of praise to the God through voices that soar directly to heaven!
-The verse from the later cantata is similarly laudatory with a subsidiary theme of humility and unworthiness (middle section).
+The brass, fanfare-like figurations were presumably inspired by the original text (movement 2 of C 120), a paean of praise to God through voices that soar directly to heaven!
+The verse from the later cantata is similarly laudatory, with a subsidiary theme of humility and unworthiness (middle section).
 The generality of both stanzas makes them appropriate for setting to the same optimistic music.